dobooth/devdocs_linker/README.md

 # Devdocs Linker

-This is a Chrome extension that opens relative devdoc links in a new browser tab.
+This is a Chrome extension that opens relative Devdoc/Merchdoc links in a new browser tab.

 It looks at a selected string and if it is recognized as a devdocs link, you can use the "Open in Devdocs" context menu to open the link.